 I’ve been focused on developing a workflow tailored to manage incoming customer enquiries.
 A key aspect of this process involves monitoring a sales mailbox for new customer emails.
+I use Abbyy Flexicapture to poll the mailbox and import the email and its attachments.
+The attachments will be processed entirely by FlexiCapture to extract their contents but the email needs handling differently.
 In order to efficiently handle these emails, I’ve implemented a system that categorises them into five primary categories:

 Additionally, it’s imperative to thread these captured emails together, enabling users to track the conversation and facilitating our ability to provide updates.
 I’ve gained some valuable insights into email headers and structure.